 How common is AFAP?

 AFAP is uncommon and possibly under-diagnosed.
-Most colorectal cancer and colon polyps are sporadic (occurs by chance), not related to AFAP, classic FAP, or other inherited syndromes.
+Most colorectal cancer and colon polyps are sporadic, meaning it occurs by chance and is not related to AFAP, classic FAP, or other inherited syndromes.
 The number of colorectal cancer cases and the number of people with multiple adenomatous colon polyps that are related to AFAP are unknown.

 How is AFAP diagnosed?